 |Java in a browser eliminates the need for CGI scripts and programs|

 |Java will replace C++ as the language of choice|

 This is not a tutorial on Java; at best it's an effort to respond to the wild claims made about Java in the press and companies' marketing literature.
-For more information and commentary, take a look at Marty Hall's Java resource site.
+For more information and commentary, give your favorite search engine a try.

 Java isn't a page description language like HTML.
 It's a programming language.
 Description languages specify content and placement; programming languages describe a process for generating a result.
 Where there is generally a direct mapping between an HTML description of a document and the result, the relationship between a Java program and its result is likely to be more complex.
 It's a little like the difference between a list of square roots of numbers from zero to 10 and a program to calculate the list.

 And here's the result of a Java applet: